 Shared ownership schemes are provided through housing associations.
-You buy a share of your home (between 25% and 75% of the home’s value) and pay rent on the remaining share.
+You buy a share of your home (25% to 75% of the home’s value) and pay rent on the remaining share.

 You’ll need to take out a mortgage to pay for your share of the home’s purchase price.